GST and the Taxation of Cryptocurrencies

 Schedule of Assets and Liabilities to Include Cryptocurrencies

 Every company must record its cryptocurrency ownership and transactions to the MCA.
 The cryptocurrency’s market value on the balance sheet date must be mentioned.
 New schedule III provisions of the Companies Act will take effect on 1 April 2021.
-This directive marks the government’s first step toward controlling cryptocurrency.
+Moreover, this directive marks the government’s first step toward controlling cryptocurrency.

 Please note that only enterprises must comply with this regulation.
 All cryptocurrency investors must report and pay taxes on Bitcoin earnings.